Mangul-Lab-USC/msc-thesis-Ruiwei-Guo/Chapter3/code/README.md

 Overal metadata completeness - Python code to reproduce Figure 10\
 completeness of metadata - Python code to reproduce Figure 11\
 completeness of metadata across 9 phenotypes -  Python code to reproduce Figure 12 & Figure 13\
 ## get_xml_files.py
+There is a file called "Sepsis" from Mangul lab.
+I copied and pasted it.
 ## pull_metadata.py
+There is a file called "Sepsis" from Mangul lab.